scipy-conference/scipy-conference/manual/tutorials.rst

   http://www.surveygizmo.com/s3/1291753/SciPy-2013-Testing-Individual-Tutorial-Experience-Feedback

-  I don't know if that will suvive for next years, so at the end of the document there is a text version of it.
+  I don't know if that will survive for next years, so at the end of the document there is a text version of it.

   IMPORTANT: There can be tutors attending as pupils to other